 Between 12 and 24 months of age, changes in the brain help your toddler learn and understand language.
 Most toddlers understand many more words than they are able to speak.
 For example, they are often able to point to their nose or eyes or other body parts when asked, even though they may not say the words for them.

 The rate at which children learn to talk varies widely.
-But in general, you can expect your child to:
+But in general:

-Language development milestones are the most variable of all skills.
+Language and communication milestones are the most variable of all skills.
 Toddlers who are slower than others in reaching these milestones may still be in the range of normal development.
 It's important to identify and watch these patterns but not to be too concerned.
-If your child communicates effectively through emotional expression, gestures, and other means, usually he or she will develop speech normally.
-But if your child seems to lose language skills that he or she used to have mastered, it's a good idea to have your child checked by a doctor.
+If your child communicates effectively through emotional expression, gestures, and other means, usually they will develop speech normally.
+But if your child seems to lose language skills that they used to have mastered, it's a good idea to have your child checked by a doctor.

-Also, keep in mind that newfound language skills may make it seem as though your toddler understands more than he or she really does.
+Also, keep in mind that newfound language skills may make it seem as though your toddler understands more than they really do.
 Toddlers sometimes express words that seem to convey their grasp of an issue.
 But they don't necessarily fully understand.
 For example, a child may say "go bye-bye" as you leave.
-But he or she may not fully understand what is happening until you are gone.
+But they may not fully understand what is happening until you are gone.
 When parents understand this gap between speech and comprehension, they can help children manage their feelings.

 This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC, disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Learn how we develop our content.